vmware-tanzu/velero/docs/gcp-config.md

     We'll refer to the directory you extracted to as the "Velero directory" in subsequent steps.

 1. Move the `velero` binary from the Velero directory to somewhere in your PATH.

-_We strongly recommend that you use an [official release](https://github.com/heptio/velero/releases) of Velero.
-The tarballs for each release contain the
-`velero` command-line client **and** version-specific sample YAML files for deploying Velero to your cluster.
-The code and sample YAML files in the master branch of the Velero repository are under active development and are not guaranteed to be stable.
-Use them at your own risk!_

 ## Create GCS bucket